johnokal/portfolio/_posts/2021-01-04-data-comparison-script.md

 The resulting output will look like the below screenshot.
 I have erased any sensitive data and only included the first 10 rows.
 A blank value under Yesterday but an active value Today means that data was uploaded yesterday and we can see it reflected in our system of record today.
 ![image1]({{site.baseurl}}/assets/img/ComparisonOutputClose.PNG)

 The second image shows what the entire file looks like zoomed out.
-Yellow highlights are data changes.
+Yellow highlights are changes.
 ![image2]({{site.baseurl}}/assets/img/ComparisonOutputFar.PNG)

 ### **Conclusion**
 This is an important first step in identifying changes to data and can be used in a multitude of situations.
-I've used this to track many different changes over many different time periods.
-If you can identify what changed then it is easier to implement processes to eliminate changes altogether or to report up and answer the ultimate question that X change because of y, z reasons.
+I've used this method to track changes over many different time periods and use cases.
+If you can identify what changed then it is easier to implement processes to eliminate inconsistencies altogether.
+This techniques is also useful to report to various levels of management to answer the ultimate question that "X changed because of y, and z reasons."